General Comodule-Contramodule Correspondence: Introduction

 \end{result}

-These theorems require a lot of input from enriched category theory.
-The proofs depend on subtle facts on extranaturality in enriched categories.
-However, in examples it is often easy to see that they are true.
-We devote Chapter~\ref{s1} to describing the basic constructions but we postpone the proofs to Chapter~\ref{s_appendix}.
-In Chapter~\ref{s2e} we explain how the constructions in Chapter~\ref{s1} work out in three examples: the category of chain complexes over a field, the category of sets, and the category of simplicial sets.
+We devote Chapter~\ref{s1} to describing the construction of $L \dashv R$ but we postpone the proofs to Chapter~\ref{s_appendix}.
+In Chapter~\ref{s2e} we explain how the construction in Chapter~\ref{s1} works in three examples: the category of chain complexes over a field, the category of sets, and the category of simplicial sets.

-It is interesting, and rather surprising, that we get a very clean result in $\sSets$, the category of sets.
+Let us discuss this result in $\sSets$, the category of sets.
 The monoidal product is the cartesian product of sets and the internal hom set is the set of functions.
 It is easy to see that any set $C$ has a unique structure of a comonoid.
 The comultiplication is the diagonal map.
 A simple argument with unitality (cf. Section~\ref{comodules_sets}) shows that the diagonal map is, indeed, the unique comonoid structure on $C$.

 If $X$ is a set, then a bijection

 defines the structure of a comodule over $C$ on $X$ (cf. Section~\ref{comodules_sets}).
 If $Y$ is a set, then a bijection

 defines the structure of a contramodule over $C$ on $Y$ (cf. Section~\ref{RX}).